How to model the impact of logistics in order to ease traffic in cities?

 First, Colisweb was able to measure the impact of potenial urban modifications on logisics in terms of cost, time and CO2 per delivery.
 Second, the Colisweb solution was able to recommend the ideal leet size i.e. number of bikes, vans and trucks for a specific urban area.

-Finally, the algorithms could be used to model the inter-combinaion of diferent delivery means like bikes and vans for last mile delivery.
+Finally, the algorithms could be used to model the inter-combinaion of different delivery means like bikes and vans for last mile delivery.

 Impact & Facts